 - In 2006, the FCC determined that interconnected VoIP providers are generally subject to contribution requirements under the federal Universal Service Program, and therefore must complete and submit Form 499-A. Unlike telecommunications service providers, however, VoIP providers need not file Form 499-Q unless they exceed the de minimis contribution threshold.
 For the purposes of the Universal Service program, the FCC treats "interconnected VoIP" in much the same way as it treats "interstate telecommunications service."
 (A more detailed explanation of USP obligations is included in our discussion of "telecommunications service" providers in Section II.)
 One difference is that the FCC has established a presumption or "safe harbor" that providers of interconnected VoIP can use in calculating their USF contributions.
 Under this "safe harbor," a certain percentage of interconnected VoIP traffic is presumed to be "interstate" in nature.
-The safe harbor percentage of revenue from interstate service remains 64.9%.47 - As a result of the Twenty First Century Communications and Video Accessibility Act of 2010 interconnected VoIP providers must contribute to the Telecommunications Relay Service (TRS) Fund.
-In 2011, the FCC expanded this obligation to apply to non-interconnected VoIP services as well.
+The current safe harbor presumption allows providers to assume that 64.9% percent of their revenue from interconnected VoIP service is from interstate service.48 - As a result of the Twenty First Century Communications and Video Accessibility Act of 2010,49 interconnected VoIP providers must contribute to the Telecommunications Relay Service (TRS) Fund.
+In 2011, the FCC expanded this obligation to apply to non-interconnected VoIP services as well.50